technologiestiftung/odis-website/README.md

 # ODIS Website

+Repository for the website of Berlins Open Data Informationsstelle (ODIS).

 ## Setup
 This site is build with jekyll.
 Make sure jekyll is installed on your system. [jekyll quickstart instructions] (https://jekyllrb.com/docs/)